 Personal Banker & Branch Manager

-Vacations are for meant for making memories — not worrisome phone calls!
+Vacations are meant for making memories — not worrisome phone calls!

 However, a recent survey commissioned by Experian found nearly 30 percent of travelers have experienced identity theft while traveling, or know someone who has.

-I just got back from an amazing trip to Akumal, Mexico, and although I didn’t have any problems (unless minor sunburn counts), it got me thinking: when you’re traveling internationally, it’s extremely important to protect your personal information, especially during a time — vacation — when most of us are prone to letting our guard down!
-And to protect yourself, you’ll need more than sunscreen.
+I just got back from an amazing trip to Akumal, Mexico, and although I didn’t have any problems (unless minor sunburn counts), it got me thinking: when you’re traveling internationally, it’s extremely important to protect your personal information, especially because vacation is a time when most of us are relaxing and letting our guard down!
+To protect yourself from identity theft abroad, you’ll need more than sunscreen.

 1. Make Official Copies of All Important Documents

 Many cases of identity theft abroad involve stolen passports, and trying to get anywhere without your passport is impossible.
-Make photocopies (or take high-quality pictures) of all the official documents you plan to bring on the trip — including your passport, driver’s license and any rental car paperwork.
-If any documents are lost or stolen, you’ll need multiple forms of identification in order to get new one from the U.S. embassy or consulate.
+Make photocopies (or take high-quality pictures) of all the official documents you plan to bring on the trip, including your passport, driver’s license and any rental car paperwork.
+If any documents are lost or stolen, you’ll need multiple forms of identification in order to get new ones from the U.S. embassy or consulate.
 It is wise to bring a photocopied ID with you, stored separately from your original identification.
-And keep an extra copy in a safe, separate place — either with someone at home who you trust, or digitally scanned and saved in secure cloud storage online.
+And keep an extra copy in a safe, separate place — either with someone at home who you trust or digitally scanned and saved in secure cloud storage online.
 This will give you access to your documents without compromising your online safety.

 2. Put Travel Alerts On Your Cards